-C. Consider approval of the minutes for the meeting held on August 15, 2022.
+E. Consider approval of the minutes for the meeting held on September 7, 2022.

-Commissioner Camp moved to approve the minutes for the meeting held on August 15, 2022.
-Commissioner Henao seconded the motion.
+Commissioner Butler moved to approve the minutes for the meeting held on September 7, 2022.
+Commissioner Brown seconded the motion.
 The vote follows:

-Ayes: Committee Members Camp, Henao, Mergel, and Butler
+Ayes: Committee Members Mergel, Henao, Butler, Brown, and Lock Chairman Faircloth.

-Chairman Faircloth.

-D. Discuss and take appropriate action concerning the repeal and replacement of Chapter 14 "Building and Development", Article I "General", Section 14-88 "Regulations that apply to all districts", in order to allow for updates to residential development standards in accordance with the City's Comprehensive Plan and, if appropriate, prepare for presentation to Council on September 12, 2022, a Preliminary Report with the Commission's recommendations.
+F. Discuss and take appropriate action regarding the preparation and presentation of the Final Report to City Council concerning the repeal and replacement of Chapter 14 "Building and Development", Article I "General", Section 14-88 "Regulations that apply to all districts", in order to allow for updates to residential development standards in accordance with the City's Comprehensive Plan.

-Building Representative Evan Duvall introduced the item.
+Evan Duvall, Building Official Representative, introduced the item.
 Background information is as follows: